Another Tale of Madness & Caprice on the Shannon Bradley-Colleary Blog!

-I have one knee solidly on the floor of the loft with the other soon to follow when I see the whites of their eyes poking out of their sleeping bags; Aidan’s … and Jack’s two teenaged sons’.
-What the hell are they doing here?
+I have one knee solidly on the floor of the loft with the other soon to follow, when I see the whites of their eyes poking out of their sleeping bags; Aidan’s … and Jack’s two teenaged sons’.
+What the hell are the sons doing here?

 “What’re you doing here?”
 Aidan hisses at me.

 The three of them stare at me, as if I have tits on my forehead.
 Do I have tits on my forehead?
 I’m still drunk, but not drunk enough to ever forget this empurpling humiliation.

 Mother of all that is Holy and blessed?
 If you would just be so kind as to help me descend this motherfucking ladder, I will, tomorrow, get me straight away to a nunnery.

 This was an excerpt from Bradley-Colleary’s memoir, Smash, Crash and Burn: Tales From the Edge of Celebrity now on sale at Amazon.

 Thanks for visiting the Shannon Bradley-Colleary blog.
 Come again soon!